ImageMagick/Usage-Markdown/morphology/index.md

 The intensity methods also has a short hand naming scheme, by replacing the word '`Intensity`' with just a '`I`'.
 As such here I use a '`CloseIntensity`' method but use the short hand name of '`CloseI`'.

-For example here are the results of using each of the four 'Intensity' variants on the built-in rose image.
+For example, here are the results of using each of the four 'Intensity' variants on the built-in rose image.

 ~~~
 convert rose: -morphology ErodeI Octagon:3 rose_erode_intensity.gif